 Regular one-to-one and team meetings make it easier for you to evaluate performance, discuss challenges, share learnings and celebrate achievements.

 We have already discussed how activity-based goals allow your team to win back control, but now you need to help them to prioritize these goals.

-Determine the goals which generate the highest value or make the most impact and encourage your reps focus their energy accordingly.
+Determine the goals which generate the highest value or make the most impact and encourage your reps to focus their energy accordingly.
 This should include tasks that matter most to their professional goals and the company’s bottom line.

-Performance driven bonuses and incentives are key to get the best results from your team.
+Performance-driven bonuses and incentives are key to get the best results from your team.

-It’s a no-brainer, incentivize sales targets for your team.
+It’s a no-brainer: Incentivize sales targets for your team.

 Celebrating quick closes that don’t translate into long term customers isn’t healthy for your team, or your business.

 While setting realistic targets is important for team morale, Pepper points to the use of stretch goals as an important tactic to achieve success.